Court of Appeal overturns citizenship ruling with ‘unduly rigid’ residency criteria

-In an unexpected decision last July, Mr Justice Max Barrett ruled that the requirement for “one year’s continuous residence in the State immediately before the date of the application” should be applied with reference to the dictionary definition of “continuous”.
+In an unexpected decision in July, Mr Justice Max Barrett ruled that the requirement for “one year’s continuous residence in the State immediately before the date of the application” should be applied with reference to the dictionary definition of “continuous”.

 In effect, the High Court held that applicants for citizenship must not have left the State at all in the year leading up to their application.

 The Court of Appeal yesterday determined that the High Court had erred in its “overly literal” and “unduly rigid” interpretation of the law.